Vickydew1/Accuknox-Code-Analysis/README.md

           # Common options
           soft_fail: true            # Continue the pipeline on findings
           upload_artifact: true      # Upload kept result files as an artifact

-          # IaC – restrict to one or more frameworks
-          iac_framework: "Kubernetes,Terraform"

           # SBOM – image or filesystem (project_name required)
           sbom_scan_type: "image"